PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 model still records zero production rewrites.
 Do not mechanically extract it until positive production ownership is observed or a later checkpoint explicitly accepts zero-owner evidence.
-The next raw source-order implementation is the 535-line `_optimize_convpool_output_transpose_nhwc_passthrough_chains` helper.
-Its focused match/guard/rewrite contract, atomic rejection boundary, and four zero- owner model traces are now recorded.
-Resume by comparing the complete corrected owner AST with a proposed focused pass module and deciding explicitly whether the strong synthetic contract plus zero-owner artifact evidence is sufficient for a mechanical extraction.
-Do not mix an indexed/transactional redesign into that ownership decision.
+The next raw source-order implementation is the 381-line `_optimize_fold_conv_mul_add_affine_chains` compatibility fallback.
+Its indexed owner and focused tests already exist, but the raw fixed-point fallback and its three production positions remain central.
+Resume by separating indexed and raw statistics/cleanup ownership and proving the raw fallback's candidate order, constant copy-on-write, activation guards, and smallest non-zero owner before changing source.
 No broad conversion sweep is implied by this checkpoint.